BYRIO/krita-webdoc-zh/KritaFAQ.rst

 automatically.

 .. warning::
-    this will reset your tablets configuration so you will need to recalibrate/reconfigure it.
+    This will reset your tablets configuration, thus you will need to recalibrate/reconfigure it.

 *For Krita 3.3 or later:* You can try to :ref:`enable “Windows 8+ Pointer Input” <tablet_settings>`, but some features might not work with it.

-Microsoft Surface Pro and NTrig
+Microsoft Surface Pro and N-Trig
 -------------------------------

 Krita 3.3.0 and later supports the Windows Pointer API (Windows Ink) natively.
-Your Surface Pro or other n-trig enabled pen tablet should work out of the box with Krita after you enable Windows Ink in Settings/Configure Krita/Tablet.
+Your Surface Pro or other N-Trig enabled pen tablet should work out of the box with Krita after you enable Windows Ink in Settings --> Configure Krita --> Tablet.

 Tablet Pro and the Surface Pro
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Unlike Wacom's Companion, the Surface line of tablets doesn't have
 working hardware buttons.
 Tablet Pro is a (non-free) utility that puts
 virtual buttons on screen.
-Krita 3.1 (currently in beta) will have
+Krita 3.1 and avobe will have
 predefined shortcut profiles to work with Tablet Pro.

 http://tabletpro.net/